 - No elements found.
 Consider changing the search query.

 - Knowledge sharing

-Many different actors can influence whether the rights to freedom of association and collective bargaining are respected and therefore the ability for impactful social dialogue to take place.
+Many different actors can influence whether the rights to freedom of association and collective bargaining are respected and therefore whether impactful social dialogue can take place.
 The policies and practices of brands, agents, governments and even consumers play a role.
 That’s why at Fair Wear we believe that work needs to be done at all levels of the supply chain to create a positive environment for workers and their representatives to have meaningful discussions.